thepalbi/deptos-scraper/README.md

 ### TODO
-- [ ] Add a CLI to input the configuration file path
+- [X] Add a CLI to input the configuration file path and log file
 - [ ] Add a configuration to select a dummy notifier